 - Jon Fosse (Septology) β for repetition and slow tempo

-- Per Petterson β for nordic coolness and landscape prose
+- Per Petterson β for Nordic coolness and landscape prose

 ## Anti-Patterns

-- **No therapy speech** ("I feel overwhelmed")
+- **No therapy speak** ("I feel exposed")

-- **No epiphany moments** β characters never "suddenly understand everything"
+- **No epiphany moments** β characters never suddenly understand "everything"

 - **No rhetorical questions** in narrator text